 Ovčar spa and famous monasteries are situated here.

 A group of monasteries (only 10 remained), commonly named “Small Serbian Holly Hill”, were built mostly in the 16th and 17th centuries.
 They represent a Renaissance of Raška building school the scope of the time they were built workshops for re-writing and illumination of books, icon paintings and manufacture of various religious services items were active.

 Mountains Ovčar and Kablar are a challenge for hiking and mountain biking.
 There are marked hiking trails with different levels of difficulty.
 From the viewpoint, on the top of Kablar, you can see the fascinating Western Morava meanders.
 There is also a rock-climbing wall in Kablar.

-If you like more to relax, we recommend you to take a guided boat tour on Western Morava with visiting some of the monasteries.
+If you like more to relax, we recommend you to take a kayaking or guided boat tour on Western Morava with visiting some of the monasteries.